dhan-oss/DhanHQ-py/README.md

   Note: This improves developer experience to not knowing the entire package hierarchy and stay productive to know the interfaces he is working with.

 - Its SDK users, no longer have to repeat and spread the `client-id` and `access-token` around their code based in using our APIs.
-With this release, you defined it once for `DhanContext` and pass on this to different classes of the SDK instead of the raw credential strings, making your codebase much secure from data leaks and your coding a lot easier by defining DhanContext just once and use that context for other API classes.
+With this release, you defined it once for `DhanConnection` and pass on this to different classes of the SDK instead of the raw credential strings, making your codebase much secure from data leaks and your coding a lot easier by defining DhanConnection just once and use that context for other API classes.
 Quick glance of how affected code initialization is below:

   | Before This Version                                | After This Release                   |
   |----------------------------------------------------|--------------------------------------|